ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/division.md

   When:  The user enters more than two numbers and '/' operator .

   Then:  The result is either a decimal value or integer value
-         if decimal, it is rounded up to 4 decimals .
+         if decimal, it rounds up to 4 decimals .